samc022/big-data-PS1MaggieSam2nd/README.md

 # Problem Set 1 for Big Data Class
+## Due: 9/24/2023

 ## Group problem set
-For this project you will work in groups of 2-3.
+For this project you will work in groups of 2.
+You can choose your pair.
 This will test your skills for collaborating on Github.

 ## Problem Set description
 In this problem set, you will experiment with cleaning a messy dataset and producing some basic results.
 You will replicate graphs from the paper [Diversifying Society’s Leaders?
 The Determinants and Causal Effects of Admission to Highly Selective Private Colleges](https://opportunityinsights.org/wp-content/uploads/2023/07/CollegeAdmissions_Paper.pdf) by Raj Chetty, David J. Deming, and John N. Friedman (and a variety of co-authors).
 This working paper uses anonymized admissions data from 139 elite colleges linked to income tax records to ask whether these highly selective schools show a preference for high-income students beyond SAT/ACT scores and the effect of attending one of these schools on future earnings.